Updated 24 June

 Researchers at the University of Geneva are committed to research on SARS-CoV-2 from medical, scientific, economic, legal and societal perspectives.
 This versatility reflects the importance of multidisciplinary skills to face complex challenges.

-The Research Service is continuing its work online.
-All information, advice and contractual follow-up services are still running.
+The Research Service continues to provide its service, in compliance with UNIGE safety plan.
+All information, advice and contractual follow-up services are running.

 Despite the COVID-19 crisis, many important calls for projects are open in all scientific domains: